Parviz Mirza

-Parviz Mirza (Persian: پرویز میرزا) (31 October 1589 – 28 October 1626) was the second son of Mughal emperor Jahangir from his wife, Sahib Jamal.
+Parviz Mirza (31 October 1589 – 28 October 1626) was the second son of Mughal emperor Jahangir from his wife, Sahib Jamal.
 His daughter, Nadira Banu Begum, later became the wife of Dara Shikoh.

 Early life

 Born on 31 October 1589, Parviz was the son of Jahangir and Zayn Khan Koka's cousin, Sahib Jamal.
-Zayn Khan koka, was the son of one of Akbar's Amahs.
-As the Emperor's second son, he was 2 years older than Khurram, and 2 years younger than Khussrau.
+Zayn Khan Koka, was the son of one of Akbar's Amahs.
+As the Emperor's second son, Parviz was 2 years older than Khurram, and 2 years younger than Khusrau.

 In peaceful times, before his brother's rebellion, he was active and enjoyed polo.
-Polo was a popular sport among the Mughal court, evidenced by a miniature showing the typical 4 player team consisting of Jahangir, Parviz, Khurram, and Asaf Khan.
+Polo was a popular sport among the Mughal court, evidenced by a miniature showing the typical 4-player team consisting of Jahangir, Parviz, Khurram, and Asaf Khan.

 He supported his father's war of succession.
 Following the failed revolt, and the death of Jahangir's grandmother Miriam Makani, Parviz accompanied his father back to Agra in 1604.
 This was in attempt to reconcile with Akbar, and his father was severely reprimanded for his treason.

 Despite his status as elder son, he was widely regarded as ambitious but inept and intemperate, and therefore not a serious contender for the throne.
 He failed in his leadership of the Deccan War and had lost the faith of the court.